 Last week, I came home from a quick run to find dog vomit all over my living room carpet and floor.
 The dog vomit smell was quite strong, unpleasant and it was brown!
 Ewww!
 Like other dogs, my furry pal is not immune to the occasional vomiting and will vomit if something she ate caused an upset stomach.

-In fact, I later found out my dog had Coprophagia and must have eaten dog poop during our walk earlier that day.
+In fact, I later found out my dog has Coprophagia and must have eaten the unthinkable during our walk earlier that day.
 This is just one of many different reasons that can cause your dogs to vomit.
 The good news is that the dog’s vomit comes in different colors and textures, which can tell you the cause of their vomiting.

 If your dogs are vomiting, be sure to keep a close eye on them.
 Many owners with wireless dog fences allow their pups to hang out in the backyard and they may also vomit on the grass.